jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 In this task you will verify your custom domain so you can work with it and assign it to users.

-1. You are still on MS720-CLIENT01 where you are still signed in as “Lab User”.
+1. You are still on MS720-CLIENT01 where you are still signed in as “Admin”.

 1. In **Microsoft Edge**, browse to the Microsoft 365 admin center at [**https://admin.microsoft.com**](https://admin.microsoft.com/).